 Current Status and Mitigation Steps

-While npm implemented mandatory two-factor authentication for popular packages in 2022, most of the compromised packages remain accessible with their malicious code intact.
-The developer of country-currency-map has taken swift action by deprecating the compromised version 2.1.8 and recommending users downgrade to the secure version 2.1.7.
+While npm implemented mandatory two-factor authentication for popular packages in 2022, most of the compromised packages remained accessible with their malicious code intact for a period after discovery.
+The developer of country-currency-map took swift action by deprecating the compromised version 2.1.8 and recommending users downgrade to the secure version 2.1.7.
+This incident is a concrete example that even long-established, trusted packages can become vectors for sophisticated supply chain attacks — a pattern also tracked by OWASP’s Software and Data Integrity Failures (formerly A8 in the Top 10).